davreev/webgpu-sandbox/README.md

 # WebGPU Sandbox

-Experimenting with WebGPU as a native graphics API
+Experimenting with WebGPU as a cross-platform graphics API

 ## Build